 Hollywood and the whole film industry in the US are one of the most famous things in California.
 This enormous industry was historically located in the Hollywood district, and its name became synonymous with the industry in the US.
-The district had a huge role in influencing the US culture and the rest of the world later.
+The district had a huge role in later influencing the US culture and the rest of the world.

-Some notable media houses and studios located in Hollywood and its surroundings include the Dolby Theater, MTV, Comedy Central, CBS Studios, NBC Studios, BET, NBC, etc. With time, some major studios moved from Holywood to nearby neighborhoods, but they are still considered part of the same film industry.
+Some notable media houses and studios in Hollywood and its surroundings include the Dolby Theater, MTV, Comedy Central, CBS Studios, NBC Studios, BET, and NBC.
+With time, some major studios moved from Holywood to nearby neighborhoods but are still considered part of the same film industry.
 Disney, Universal, and Warner are now located in San Fernando Valley, while Columbia has been in Westside LA since 1990.

 With Hollywood’s success came another thing California is famous for, the stars.